ecibelli/COVID_arts_sector_conversations/readme.md

 The output is a single image comprised of multiple ggplot objects, laid out in a customized grid.

 To protect anonymity of participants, the script contained in this folder skips the initial data cleaning steps, which surfaced organization names and participant contact info.
-The script starts with the cleaned data files, with anonymized identifying info, and shows the steps taken to visualize the data.
+The script starts with the cleaned data files, with anonymized identifying info and slightly jittered location coordinates, and shows the steps taken to visualize the data.

 #### Contents of this folder:
  + **chicago_community_area_boundaries/**: Shape files for the city of Chicago and its community areas, for mapping.